AI Study Notes Generator: What Students Should Look For

 Is an AI study notes generator good for exam prep?

 It can be useful when it turns your own material into structured notes and recall practice.
-It should be combined with class materials, teacher feedback, and exam questions.
+It should be combined with class materials, course feedback, and exam questions.

 Can AI notes replace textbooks?

 No. AI notes are a study aid.
-Use textbooks, teacher notes, specifications, and past papers as the source of truth.
+Use textbooks, specifications, and past papers as the source of truth.

 What is the safest way to use AI notes?